chenzRG/SplitSEE/README.md

 # SplitSEE
-SplitSEE: A Splittable Neural Framework for Single-Channel EEG Representation Learning
+This is an implementation of ICDM 2024 paper, "SplitSEE: A Splittable Neural Framework for Single-Channel EEG Representation Learning." (https://arxiv.org/abs/2410.11200)

 ## Abstract
 <p align="center">